Casa Program Overview

-(3 TO 6 YEARS-OLD – PRESCHOOL, JUNIOR AND SENIOR KINDERGARTEN)
+(3 TO 6 YEARS OLD – PRESCHOOL, JUNIOR AND SENIOR KINDERGARTEN)

-The most important period of life is not the age of university studies, but the first one, the period from birth to the age of six.
-For that is the time when man’s intelligence itself, his greatest implement is being formed. – Dr. Montessori
+“The most important period of life is not the age of university studies, but the first one, the period from birth to the age of six.
+For that is the time when man’s intelligence itself, his greatest implement is being formed.” – Maria Montessori

-The 3 to 6 year-old child possesses what Maria Montessori called an “absorbent mind”.
+The 3 to 6 year-old child possesses what Dr. Maria Montessori calls an “absorbent mind.”
 This type of mind has the unique and transitory ability to absorb all aspects (physical, emotional, and mental) of the environment, seemingly without much effort or fatigue.
 During this period, children are like little sponges, using all their senses to soak up information from their surroundings.
-This is the time where the intelligence is directed inwardly in an act of self-construction; and periods of development, where the intelligence is directed outwardly toward increasing knowledge, information and experience in the world.
-During this period, children experience their environment mainly through touch.
-The experience becomes a part of them, it is “absorbed” by the mind – not memorized or learned.
-Our Montessori Casa program is specifically designed to nurture this extraordinary capacity of absorption and to meet the needs and interests of children between 3 and 6 years-old.
+This is a time when intelligence is directed inward in an act of self-construction, as well as outward during periods of development toward increasing knowledge, information, and experience in the world.

 Curriculum